Skip to content

 The Machbase TypeScript client (@machbase/ts-client) is a pure TypeScript implementation of the Machbase CMI protocol.
 It allows Node.js applications to connect to a Machbase (standard edition) server, execute SQL statements, fetch results, work with prepared statements, and append batches of log data without native bindings.

-This document covers installation, core APIs, practical examples, and important behavioural notes.
+This document covers installation, core APIs, practical examples, testing flows, and important behavioural notes.

 Installation